 SPECIAL DISTRICTS are public agencies that have their own board of directors (and therefore are not part of a city or a county).
 NON-PROFITS include land trusts and other such organizations qualified to hold land for permanent conservation purposes.

 CPAD does NOT include TRIBAL lands or MILITARY lands (except Army Corps of Engineers recreation sites) - data on these is maintained separately.

 Choose from the actions below to review parks, add comments about parks, propose the addition of new CPAD units (drawing on the map or upload your own GIS files), or propose the reshaping of existing units.

 Comments and edits submitted in CPAD MapCollaborator will be reflected in the twice yearly CPAD updates and will not appear on this map until those updates are released.

 Choose a location by using the zoom tools on the map, search for a location below, or pick a location from the list.

 Click the button below to start, then move your cursor to the location of interest.
 Click on a precise location to place the note marker, and then fill in the information in the form.
 Choose save, or cancel to exit without saving.

 To add a new CPAD unit, zoom into a location on the map, then click "Draw an area" button below to start.
 Click on the map to add vertices, then double click to finish the shape.
 Fill in details in the form.
 Click save to save your suggested edit, or click cancel to exit without saving.

-To add an area by uploading data, click the "Upload Data" button below
+To add an area by uploading data, use the "Upload Data" section below